mkswd/architecture/workload.md

 ### 1.2 Accessibility

-- Web Content Accessibility Guidelines (WCAG)
+- Web Content Accessibility Guidelines (WCAG) to be applied?
-- Is it a law in our country?
+- Is it required by law?
+- Any other guideline to be used?

 ### 1.3 Availabitity

-- SLA dependency mapping
+- To do the SLA dependency mapping
 - Identify single points of failure

 ### 1.4 Capacity and Scalability